Slavery in Colombia: Abolition

 The inefficiency of the manumission, as well as the corruption of officials and landowners who continued with the slave trade ignoring the law caused great discontent among the so-called Democratic Societies (liberal associations of artisans).
 This great political upheaval, coming from both the artisans and the slaves themselves, led President José Hilario López to propose absolute freedom.
-Finally, the Colombian Congress passed a law in May 21, 1851, by means of which the slaves would be free as of January 1, 1852, and the masters would be compensated with bonds.
+Finally, the Colombian Congress passed a law on May 21, 1851, by means of which the slaves would be free as of January 1, 1852, and the masters would be compensated with bonds.

 Even so, in many places the masters refused to let the slaves go in a peaceful way.
 This led to the Civil War of 1851, which began with an insurrection in Cauca and Pasto headed by the Conservative leaders Manuel Ibáñez and Julio Arboleda with the support of the Ecuadorian government.
 In Antioquia the rebellion broke out at the hands of conservatives led by Eusebio Berrero.
 The war would end in four months with the liberal victory and the final liberation of the slaves.

 The number of enslaved people declined throughout the republican period until the definitive abolition of the institution: